JupiterOne/graph-device42/docs/jupiterone.md

-# {{provider}}
+# Device42

 ## Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

-- Visualize {{provider}} services, teams, and users in the JupiterOne graph.
+- Visualize Device42 users and devices in the JupiterOne graph.
-- Map {{provider}} users to employees in your JupiterOne account.
-- Monitor changes to {{provider}} users using JupiterOne alerts.
+- Monitor changes to devices using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from {{provider}}
-  to update the graph.
+- JupiterOne periodically devices and users to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage